-Histar® steel columns in the structure of Berlin Central Station
+HISTAR® steel columns support Berlin Central Station

-On its historical site in the Tiergarten District, west of Humboldthafen, one of Europe's largest train stations for long-distance, regional and local transport was opened in 2006: the Berlin Central Station.
-ArcelorMittal HD columns in Histar® steel form part of the load bearing structure of this transportation hub.
+On its historical site in the Tiergarten District, west of Humboldthafen, one of Europe's largest train stations for long-distance, regional, and local transport was opened in 2006: the Berlin Central Station.
+ArcelorMittal HD columns in HISTAR® steel form part of the load bearing structure of this transportation hub.

-- Level -2: Long-distance and regional lines from north to south & Underground line U5
+- Level -2: Long-distance and regional lines from north to south, underground line U5

-- Level +1: Long-distance and regional lines on the urban railway track (S3, S5, S6, S7 and S9)
+- Level +1: Long-distance and regional lines on the urban railway lines (S3, S5, S6, S7, and S9)

-The new central station consists of a total floor area of 175,000 m2, with approximately 15,000 m2 reserved for shops and gastronomy, 50,000 m2 are provided as office space in the arch buildings, 5,500 m2 serve for operational railway use as well as 21,000 m2 as circulation area.
-The platforms cover an area of 32,000 m2, the garage offers 25,000 m2.
+The new central station has a total floor area of 175 000 m2, with approximately 15 000 m2 reserved for shops and gastronomy.
+50 000 m2 are provided as office space in the arch buildings, while 5500 m2 serve for operational railway use as well as 21 000 m2 as circulation area.
+The platforms cover an area of 32 000 m2, and the garage covers 25 000 m2.

 The glass roof of the north-south orientated entrance hall is connected to the lateral arch buildings.
-The vaulted glass surface of the roof is supported by 4.70 m high fish beams resting on the external load-bearing structure of the arch buildings.
+The vaulted glass surface of the roof is supported by 4.7 m high fish beams resting on the external load-bearing structure of the arch buildings.

 The underlying idea of the climate concept is the air-exchange by means of natural ventilation.
 Supported by the curved form of the glass roof, the heated air in the interior rises to the top.
 Cool, fresh air is led into the building in the eaves area, whilst the warm, used air escapes through awning windows in the ridge.
-Corresponding to the "weather envelope" concept, a single glazing is planned for the east-westerly roof structure.
-In order to achieve an improved interior climate, the glazing is completely made from sun visor glass.
+Corresponding to the "weather envelope" concept, a single glazing was planned for the east-westerly roof structure.
+In order to achieve an improved interior climate, the glazing was completely made from sun visor glass.
 In the area of the most effective insolation angle, approximately 8.4 per cent of the roof surface in the south is covered with photovoltaic modules, which provide additional shading for the platform area.

 The cruciform train station rests on a building base, which simultaneously integrates the dominant, diagonal buildings.

 The rectangular base is accessible on all four sides via stair links and offers open public spaces at a height of 4.43 m above street level, which are clearly separated from the circulation zones.

 Service and delivery functions are located in the base element on the eastern and western side.
-Large areas for shops are primarily realized on levels -1 and ±0 in the western part.
+Large areas for shops are primarily realised on levels -1 and ±0 in the western part.
 Railway specific uses are located on the mezzanine -½.
 The control point of the station is also to be found in this location.

-Corresponding to the circulation concept, the services and uses of Deutsche Bahn AG are lo-cated on levels +½, ±0 and -1, flanking the north-south orientated train station hall.
+Corresponding to the circulation concept, the services and uses of Deutsche Bahn AG are located on levels +½, ±0 and -1, flanking the north-south orientated train station hall.

-Four platforms with a width of 11.40 m each are planned for long-distance and regional transport in north-south direction on level -2, which is located 15 m below street level.
+Four platforms with a width of 11.4 m each are planned for long-distance and regional transport in north-south direction on level -2, which is located 15 m below street level.

 Meinhard von Gerkan and Jürgen Hillmer gmp